 Caruth School of Dental Hygiene

-The Caruth School of Dental Hygiene is an integral part of the School of Dentistry.
-The dental hygiene school was equipped in 1954 through a generous gift from the Caruth Foundation of Dallas and W.W.
+The Caruth School of Dental Hygiene is an integral part of the College of Dentistry.
+The dental hygiene program was equipped in 1954 through a generous gift from the Caruth Foundation of Dallas and W.W.
 Caruth, Jr., in honor of W.W.
 Caruth, Sr., a pioneer Texas philanthropist.

 The first dental hygiene students were accepted in fall 1955.
 At that time, there was no requirement for previous college experience.
 In 1964, the Caruth School of Dental Hygiene established prerequisite courses prior to professional study.
 During the same year, the Bachelor of Science degree was offered in addition to the traditional certificate program.
 All graduates since 1973 have received the degree of Bachelor of Science in Dental Hygiene.
 In 1997, the Master of Science degree was added.